War Babies : The Untold Stories of the Silent Generation

 "Those men and women who donned uniforms to 'do their bit' were not the only ones affected by a conflict that turned the world upside down.
 Many millions of children also lived through the war."

-In November every year we remember the sacrifice and courage of soldiers, sailors and airmen in two world wars.
-Sadly, as each year passes, only handfuls of veterans survive to tell their stories, and those of their comrades who paid the ultimate price.
+Each November we remember the sacrifice and courage of the soldiers, sailors and airmen who fought in two world wars.
+Sadly, as each year passes, only a handful of veterans survive to tell their stories, and those of their comrades who paid the ultimate price.

 "Alongside their parents and grandparents, they too faced the blitzes, lived on rations and were, in many terrible cases, imprisoned, subjected to torture and used as slave labour.
 Though the children of World War Two were too young to serve they were not too young to suffer."